U.S. says will abide by Mine Ban Treaty except on Korean Peninsula

 The United States stopped using long-life anti-personnel mines in 2011 and agreed to destroy its stockpile of 1.3 million of them.
 It maintains a supply of so-called smart landmines that can deactivate or self-destruct.

-The United States has not produced landmines since the late 1990s.
+The United States has not produced landmines since the late 1990s, but until June had reserved the right to resume production.
 Since the 1991 Gulf War, U.S. forces are known to have used anti-personnel mines only once, a single mine in Afghanistan in 2002, a Pentagon spokeswoman said.

-The 1999 Ottawa Convention prohibits the use, stockpiling, production and transfer of anti-personnel landmines.
-While backed by most countries, the treaty has not been endorsed by the United States, Russia, China and India.
+While the United States has just over 3 million anti-personnel landmines, all are in inventory and none are deployed.

+The United States has some 29,000 troops based in South Korea, which has remained technically at war with communist North Korea since the 1950-53 Korean conflict ended in stalemate.